feritte/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 When I check the top 5 softmax probabilities.
 I see that all are so small.
 I need to further investigate this with better quality images.
+The accuracy on the captured images is 0% while it was 93% on the testing set thus It seems the model is overfitting.
+I need to use drobouts in a more efficient way and also I should extend the training data set with other trtaffic sign images to prevent overfitting